 The PNV’s support adds to calls by the left-wing Unidos Podemos and right-wing Ciudadanos parties for Rajoy’s departure.
 However, there is no consensus on what should happen next.
 The passing of the motion would automatically elevate Pedro Sánchez, the PSOE leader who introduced the motion, to the position of prime minister.
 Legally he would be entitled to stay in office until 2020.
 Politically and practically, this seems highly unlikely.
 PSOE has a minority position in parliament and Ciudadanos – which is leading the polls – may instigate political deadlock by not backing the government until fresh elections are called.
 Sánchez has promised to hold elections, but has not specified when this would happen, adding to the already elevated levels of political uncertainty.

 Still, important challenges remain, ranging from political uncertainty and populist anti-euro tendencies, to fundamental reforms required to improve the monetary union’s architecture.
 The Spanish Ministry of Economy outlined its position on strengthening the architecture of the Economic and Monetary Union in a paper published in April.
 On Tuesday the EU said it intends to redirect €30bn in its 2021-27 budget from central and eastern Europe, particularly Poland, towards boosting support for Greece, Italy and Spain.
-This should provide some economic respite for whomever ends up leading Spain’s new government as the PP era comes to a close.
+This will provide some economic respite for whomever ends up leading Spain’s new government as the Rajoy era comes to a close.